janwerkhoven/amemiya-daiku/README.md

 ## Features
 * Localization to Japanese and English
-* 100% precompilation for lightweight load and SEO boost
+* 100% precompilation for fastest loadtime and SEO boost
 * Minimalistic design
 * Mobile responsive